 2 T. smoked bourbon (learn about it here!)

-a few good shakes of Liquid Smoke (usually found in the ketchup aisle)
+A few good shakes of Liquid Smoke (usually found in the ketchup aisle)

 - Once you have the sausages wrapped, you’ll want to steam them.
 You can do what I did (place them in a colander above boiling water) or use a veggie steamer.
 (I actually have a veggie steamer, but I was too lazy to get it out!
 It’s probably much more effective, haha).
 So, at this point, you’ll want to boil some water if you’re doing it that way.

-- Take eight pieces of aluminum foil and wrap gobs of the “sausage” dough into cylindrical shapes.
+- Take eight pieces of aluminium foil and wrap gobs of the “sausage” dough into cylindrical shapes.
 Steam the sausages for 10-20 minutes.
 After, place them in the refrigerator for a few hours (I chose to do this overnight).

 - When you’re ready, add a few more tablespoons of olive oil to your skillet.
 Unwrap your sausages and saute them until they’re brown on all sides – mine ended up looking more like rectangles in the end.

-- I actually crumbled a bunch of mine (cooked it as a sausage, hacked it up and kept cooking, until it looked like little crispy sausage pieces) and used it as “taco meat” for my husband and me.
+- I actually crumbled a bunch of mine (cooked it as a sausage, hacked it up and kept cooking until it looked like little crispy sausage pieces) and used it as “taco meat” for my husband and me.
 It was really good!

 Enjoy this Chickpea Brats with Smoked Bourbon Recipe, and let me know what spins you put on it!